 Normally, building officials inspect certain building elements during construction.
-If you are applying for a retroactive permit, officials will want to inspect the completed work to verify its conformance to the drawings you submitted, and to the applicable codes and standards.
+If you are applying for a retroactive building permit, officials will want to inspect the completed work to verify its conformance to the drawings you submitted and to the applicable codes and standards.

-If the unpermitted work involved an addition, the inspector may wish to assess:
+If the unpermitted work involved an addition, the inspector might wish to assess:

 - the setbacks;